spyderbat/eval/guidebook/src/container_escape_chroot/README.md

 ![A section of the Spydertrace featuring one of my chroot commands](./chroot_flag_graph.png)

 Here, we can clearly see the interactive Bash shell at the top of the container (the shaded box).
-Underneath, we can see the attacker running some investigation commands, escaping with the `chroot` command, and later investigating with `crictl` and creating persistence with `adduser`.
+Underneath, we can see the attacker running some investigation commands, escaping with the `chroot` command, later investigating with `crictl`, and creating persistence with `adduser`.

 ## Next Steps